 Staff can reserve conference and meeting rooms using their Google calendar.
 Read instructions.

 The Financial Operations and Administration team is responsible for ensuring office supplies are available in Gelman Library.
-To request office supplies from the central supply room, submit the purchase request and receiving log form and the Finance team will let you know when it is ready for pick-up.
+To request office supplies from the central supply room, submit an internal purchase and request form and the Finance team will let you know when your items ready for pick-up.

 GWLAI uses Slack for communication within the organization, especially for communication related to various on-going projects.
 Once you join the GWLAI Slack team, you can peruse various channels that may be relevant to you.
 The #general channel is for any staff member, while #random is where “water cooler” conversation happens.
 Many other project channels are public and anyone can join.